adamh1223/adam-underwater-hydrogen-3/MakeNewProduct.md

 Vertical/Large:
 250
 340
+Vertical/XL:
+270
+365

 ---

 QUESTIONS:
-Where does it get its standard sizes from?
-See Tree Where's the third carousel image on viewing specific product?
+Where does it get its standard sizes from? not working. figure that out and list that here

-How do we determine which image is second and third when we are just using altText 'carousel' Can we delete other collections besides prints?
+How do we determine which image is second and third when we are just using altText 'horizontalCarousel'

+Can we delete other collections besides prints?
 Like

 Home page